consumin-helium/Web-Scraper/README.md

 - Delete the output CSV file to start fresh
 - Adjust scroll delays in code if needed for slower connections
 - Respects website's structure with appropriate delays
+- Includes the page number in the csv output for easy reference

 ## Limitations